Best Things to Do in Imlil: 2025 Travel Guide

 Imagine Imlil 100 years ago…

-For centuries, Imlil’s Amazigh communities tended terraced fields, orchards, and herds along the Aït Mizane Valley.
+For centuries, Imlil’s Amazigh communities farmed and herded in the Aït Mizane Valley, the central river corridor of the Imlil area.
 In the early 20th century, mountaineers began exploring Toubkal.
 First recorded summit was in 1923.
 After that the village evolved from farming hamlet to trekking base.

 Routes were mapped, mountain refuges appeared, and a network of licensed guides and muleteers took shape.
 Today, trekking tourism anchors the economy, while daily life still reflects long-standing High Atlas traditions.